 Pool Painting Preparation

 If your pool area is damaged, you will need to repair and fill any cracks, pits, or holes before prepping the surface.
-For more information, read this helpful page about pool surface repairs.

 To properly prepare the surface of a gunite or plaster pool, the first step is to safely drain the pool completely.
 The next step is to remove any invisible grease and oils that are on the surface.
 Using a flower watering can and a scrub brush, wash the surface with a Tri-Sodium Phosphate (TSP) solution, and scrub well.
 Rinse thoroughly.